nizamelahi/flasktask/readme.md

 edit .env file with your database details <br>
 db generated via sqlalchemy <br>
+use alembic to perform migrations from model.py after db creation <br>
 use instructions on the page for installation<br><br>
 Endpoints: